 - If an animal bites someone, where must the animal be quarantined and who makes this decision?

 The decision as to where the animal will be quarantined belongs to the Animal Control Officer.
 Typically, if the animal has a current rabies vaccination, it can be quarantined inside the owner’s home.
 Without a current rabies vaccination, the animal must be quarantined at the shelter.

 - How long is quarantine?

-Quarantine lasts for ten days, in either our boarding facility of the owner’s home.
+Quarantine lasts for ten days, in either our boarding facility or the owner’s home.

 - I have a problem with stray or feral cats.
 What can I do?

 The Animal Control Department can set out traps for you.
 These are live traps that do not harm the animal.
-Traps are set out Monday-Thursday (not on holidays or weekends).
+Traps are set out Monday through Thursday (not on holidays or weekends).
 For the safety of the animal, traps are not set out during heat or frost advisories.

 - Does Animal Control pick up personal pets?